dvorjackz/RNN-moneymaker/README.md

 # RNN-moneymaker

-How to get rich with recurrent neural networks.
+How to get rich with recurrent neural networks!